 1950s men’s fashion has returned to modern wardrobes this year.
 1950s men’s shirts in particular seem to always get the biggest revival.
 Dress shirts, button down casuals, polo shirts, even retro T-shirts all have their place both in the vintage retro market and in our current everyday fashion.
-I didn’t realize just how many different styles of men’s ’50s shirts there were until I began research for this article.
-I think you, too, will find the history of 1950s men’s shirts an interesting study.
+There are many more styles beyond the classic 1950s camp or bowling shirts, Hawaiian shirts, and flannel shirts.

 1950s Men’s Dress Shirts

 The trend for more colors, lighter materials, and a casual, comfortable style was reflected in men’s dress shirts in the 1950s.
 For the most part stiff, wide, long collars that needed collar pins to hold them in place were gone.
 The new types of collars were shorter, straighter, and usually didn’t need additional accessories.
 The length of collars is similar to today’s men’s dress shirts, or a tad longer.
 The button down collar became very trendy as a neat way to keep collars in place without severe starching or collar pins.
 There was a brief resurgence of round (AKA club or penny collars) too.

 Dress shirt collars came in everything beyond basic white and blue, like fancy checks, plaids, and small patterns – all similar to those found in men’s sport shirts.
 Materials featured more cloth with an open, breathable weave.
 The difference between dress and sport was still in the tailoring and the fancy collar types.